Master sergeant: U.S. Marine Corps

 The eighth enlisted grade, ranking above gunnery sergeant and below master gunnery sergeant, sergeant major, and Sergeant Major of the Marine Corps.
-It is equal in grade to first sergeant, and is abbreviated MSgt In the U.S. Marine Corps, master sergeants provide technical leadership as occupational specialists at the E-8 level.
+It is equal in grade to first sergeant, and is abbreviated MSgt.
+In the U.S. Marine Corps, master sergeants provide technical leadership as occupational specialists at the E-8 level.
+The rank was created in 1946 after World War II.

+Gunnery Sergeants (E-7) must choose between becoming a Master Sergeant or a First Sergeant.
+While they are both E-8 billets, once a Marine starts down either path, they continue on that path.
+Master Sergeants can be promoted to Master Gunnery Sergeants and First Sergeants to Sergeant Major.
+They are not interchangeable as they are in the US Army.

 Most infantry master sergeants serve as the operations chief of a weapons company, in place of the gunnery sergeant found in the company headquarters of a rifle company.
 Infantry master sergeants also serve as the assistant operations chief in the S-3 section of the headquarters of an infantry regiment and Marine Expeditionary Unit and in the G-3 section of the headquarters of a Marine Expeditionary Brigade.
 The Marine division and Marine Expeditionary Force headquarters contains two infantry master sergeants, one as the training SNCO and the other as the readiness chief.

 Some combat support battalions have master sergeants at the company level (e.g., one as the tank leader, again replacing the company gunnery sergeant, in the operations section of the tank company headquarters, and two in the company headquarters of an assault amphibian company, one master sergeant as the company gunnery sergeant in the headquarters section and the other as the section leader of the company headquarters AMTRAC Section).